 What is a good workout on the elliptical?

 In my opinion as a fitness instructor, any workout is better than no workout.
 So, no matter if you prefer to do HIIT workouts or long, low-intensity sessions on your elliptical, you’re on a path to improved fitness.
-The six workouts above are a great place to start.
+The six workouts above can be a great place to start.

 How long is a good workout on an elliptical?

-The duration of your workout depends primarily on the intensity of your workout.
-The more intense your effort, the shorter the workout will be, for the most part.
+The duration of your workout depends primarily on the intensity of your training session.
+The more intense your effort, the shorter the workout can be, for the most part.
 HIIT elliptical workouts shouldn’t exceed 20 minutes, and steady-state workouts can range from 20 to 60 minutes.

 Are ellipticals good for losing weight?